 Experience the adventure of sailing aboard Sagittarius, a Privilege 65.
 It is in great condition with many refits, technical up grades and accessories.
 The 3 crew, ably led by Captain Cri, indulge up to 10 guests with great food and service in out of the way anchorages.

-Try Mustique which was developed with villas by an English beer magnate for friends and relatives.
-Basil’s bar on the water front is the popular watering hole for island residents and visiting yachtsmen.On to the Tobago Keys where diving, snorkeling are divine.
+Try “Mustique”, which was developed with villas by an English beer magnate for friends and relatives.
+Basil’s Bar on the water front is the popular watering hole for island residents and visiting yachtsmen.
+Or, onto the Tobago Keys where the diving and snorkeling are divine.
 Get lost for hours viewing tropical fish in this now protected reserve.

-There are many options to choose from Canaoun, Carriacou, Palm Island, Union Island, Petit St. Vincent, each with their own charms.
-Fly out of the small airport on Union Island or continue on to the big Spice Island of Grenada — don’t leave without the local nutmeg and chocolate so you can recreate your favorite tropical drinks at home.
+There are many options to choose from.
+Canaoun, Carriacou, Palm Island, Union Island, Petit St. Vincent, each with their own charms.
+Fly out of the small airport on Union Island or continue onto the big Spice Island of Grenada — don’t leave without the local nutmeg and chocolate so you can recreate your favorite tropical drinks at home.

 - The Grenadines are perhaps the most beautiful islands in the entire Caribbean.